 Health effects: PM2.5 is so small it can be inhaled deep into the lung and can cause a variety of serious health problems.
 PM2.5 has been linked to decreased lung function, increased respiratory symptoms including asthma attacks, aggravating existing heart disease, nonfatal heart attacks, irregular heartbeat and premature death among people with existing heart and lung conditions.

-More information: Particulate Matter Pollution (U.S. EPA), Air Quality Guide for Particle Pollution (U.S. EPA), Particle Pollution (CDC), Health Impacts of Fine Particles in Air (CDC), Summary of Health Research on Ultrafine Particles (PDF)
+For more information see: Particulate Matter Pollution, EPA, Air Quality Guide for Particle Pollution, EPA, Particle Pollution, CDC, Health Impacts of Fine Particles in Air, CDC, Summary of Health Research on Ultrafine Particles (PDF).

-- The major sources of CO include vehicle exhaust and wood smoke.
+- The major sources of carbon monoxide include vehicle exhaust and wood smoke.

 Health effects: Carbon monoxide interferes with the body's ability to absorb oxygen into the blood stream.
-People with existing heart disease are particularly sensitive to health impacts from CO.
-Exposures to CO can result in reduced oxygen to the heart and cause chest pain.
+People with existing heart disease are particularly sensitive to health impacts from carbon monoxide.
+Exposures to carbon monoxide can result in reduced oxygen to the heart and cause chest pain.